apecloud/kubeblocks/docs/user_docs/installation/install-and-uninstall-kbcli-and-kubeblocks.md

 ---
 title: Install and uninstall `kbcli` and KubeBlocks
-description: Install KubeBlocks and kbcli by ApeCloud
+description: Install KubeBlocks and kbcli developed by ApeCloud
 sidebar_position: 1
 ---